eastbanctech/dob-docs/docs/ia-cancelling.md

 <section id="canceling-other-assignments" markdown="1">

 ## Canceling Other Assignments
-Another way to Cancel an Assignment: Select an Assignment from the schedule, click on it.
-Then click on the Enlarge Icon
+Select an Assignment from the schedule, then click on it.
+Then click on the Enlarge Icon.

 ![c13 -screenshot](https://user-images.githubusercontent.com/81990744/115876858-d1238800-a414-11eb-8297-84a59a025144.png)

-From the Detailed Assignment page, click Cancel button
+From the Detailed Assignment page, click the Cancel button.

 ![can116 -screenshot](https://user-images.githubusercontent.com/81990744/114915357-6f9a6280-9df1-11eb-8db4-c51d6a3024fc.png)

-Enter/Type a reason for cancellation (optional) and click on Yes button
+Enter a reason for cancellation (optional) and click on the Yes button

 ![can118 -screenshot](https://user-images.githubusercontent.com/81990744/114915369-745f1680-9df1-11eb-801d-2665b564cd9c.png)

-Click on Ok to dismiss the popup message
+Click Ok to dismiss the popup message

 ![can114 -screenshot](https://user-images.githubusercontent.com/81990744/114915329-69a48180-9df1-11eb-9cf4-424b1fe5cfe4.png)

-The App will display the next Assignment (if any), and if there's no assignment it will display No Assignment message
+The App will display the next Assignment (if any), and if there's no assignment it will display a "No Assignment" message

 </section>
 </section>